 Pre-Storm Activities for Residents and Businesses

-- Be sure to bring all front yard and backyard decorations, items, and accessories indoors to avoid the possibility of flying projectiles.
+- Be sure to bring all front yard and backyard decorations, signs, and furniture indoors to avoid the possibility of flying projectiles.

 - Ensure that hurricane shutters are in good working order and are being maintained regularly.
 If your home has hurricane panels, make sure all required hardware and materials are easily available and accessible.